Applications in progress

 An affidavit is a written statement where you say or ‘swear an oath’ that something is true.

 If we ask you to give us an affidavit, you can write it by yourself but it must be signed in front of a witness who is an 'authorised person'.
+This can be done in person, by electronic signature or by audiovisual link.

 Authorised affidavit takers include justices of the peace, bail justices, some police officers, lawyers and members or registrars at VCAT.
 You can find a complete list on the Department of Justice and Community Safety website.

 A points of claim is a statement that sets out the facts of your case and what result you are asking for.
+This is also known as a particulars of claim.

 You should use numbered paragraphs which state each of the important points of your case.